romankazinnik/romankazinnik_blog/finetune/README.md

 ### Requirements
 * A GPU with 12GB VRAM or more.
 Nvidia/L4 orbetter would work

+## More information

+1. **Data Generation**: 100 data examples are synthetically generated from actual 15 examples and usingf the class definitons iun a sigle prompt.

+2. **Model Implementation**: classification and causal models that can determine if a prompt is simple or complex with fine-tuning

+3. **Evaluation**: Classification custom model uses cross-entropy loss.

+4. **Technical design**: here is a high-level overview of the implementation of causal and classification models with fine-tuning and trying four different foundational models (google, meta, mistral, misrosoft) that all produce equivalent accuracies.
+Potential improvements include using smarter data generation, and training on CPU since the data is very small.

+### synthetic dataset: unity_data.py

+### Evaluation methodology: splitting into train, eval, and test datasets and using a 3-class confusion matrix.

-### Big Picture Overview of Parameter Efficient Fine Tuning Methods like LoRA and QLoRA Fine Tuning for Sequence Classification
+## More information about design - or: Big Picture Overview of Parameter Efficient Fine Tuning Methods like LoRA Fine Tuning for Sequence Classification

 **Fine-tuning**
 - LLMs are pre-trained on vast amounts of data for broad language understanding.